mavlink/MAVSDK-docs/en/getting_started/faq.md

 The API may "work" with ground based vehicle or other type, but some methods will not make sense, and this use-case is unsupported and untested.

+### Does DroneCore support indoor use?

+Indoor use is not supported (at time of writing).

+DroneCore requires that connected vehicles have a position estimate.
+Currently this means that GPS is required.
+In future we also expect PX4 to support local positioning methods (optical flow or visual-inertial odometry), at which point indoor use will also become possible.

 ### Are serial connections supported?

 The architecture has stubs for serial, TCP, and UDP connections.
 However, only UDP connections are implemented right now.